Cool off at one of our top 5 open-air pools in Barcelona

 - Tram: Selva de Mar ou El Maresme-Fòrum (T4)

-5. The family-friendly one: Torre de les aigües
+5. Open-air pools in Barcelona: the family-friendly one, Torre de les aigües

 No, your eyes are not deceiving you: there really IS a beach slap bang in the middle of Barcelona.
 No, not Barceloneta… This is the Torre de les aigües!